nicholasgriffintn/fosdem-pwa/README.md

 - [ ] Guest sign in (potentially)
 - [ ] Configure push notifications, will need a new database table
 - [ ] Send notifications for bookmarked events (should be configurable)
-- [ ] Add a feature for note taking potentially?
 - [ ] Add a track progress feature? https://capture.dropbox.com/tmn4M77IN4F7IJUl
 - [ ] Maybe a visual indicator for progress?: https://capture.dropbox.com/YiTleZxrLM539GKc
 - [ ] Add personalised recommendations based on bookmarks?
 Maybe could give users the ability to st their interests? https://capture.dropbox.com/2UZpDyZp0R2YcKDn
 - [ ] Maybe we could put the events in Vectorize and then have a RAG AI suggest events?
+This would also include notes, would need to be personalised to the user, maybe with namespaces?
 - [ ] Add a room page (should show tracks and events in that room): https://fosdem.org/2025/schedule/room/k4201/, page might be able to show the single stream?

 ## Contributing